 You don’t need to spend money on the managed hosting which is usually overpriced and you can set up your WordPress blog quite easily anyway.

 There are many amazing bloggers who offer their experience for free.
 Follow them and learn from them.
 Don’t try to reinvent the wheel when it comes to blogging.
 Lots of others already pushed through, make sure to learn from them and to avoid embarrassing mistakes.

 Mistake #5: Not using simple and clean theme

 I get it.
 When you start, you are stoked and you see yourself as a new worldwide content provider for masses.
 There are lots of WordPress themes that will play in this mood.
 But you’re not building Newspaper or Magazine website, you’re building a blog.
 Don’t fall victim by purchasing expensive themes you absolutely don’t need.

-You need to realize that it’s not 1990 anymore and most of your potential readers are using primarily only one device to access the web these days, their smartphone!
+You need to realize that it’s not 1990 anymore and most of your potential readers are using primarily only one device to access the web these days, their smartphones!
 You need to make sure that your blog looks great on a smartphone first, then you can worry about those few sitting in front of the monitor behind their desks.
 Not the other way around!